gilcarmel/vehicle-tracking/README.md

 **Vehicle Detection Project**

 This code tracks vehicles in a video stream.
-Given an a video recorded from a car's front-facing camera, it produces an output video with labels around the detected vehicles.
+Given a video recorded from a car's front-facing camera, it produces an output video with labels around the detected vehicles.
 I wrote it as part of Udacity's Self-Driving Car Engineer nanodegree program.

 The goals / steps of this project are as follows: